multecipenguen/ShopsRUs/Readme.md

 ShopsRUs Retail Store Discounts
 This project provides discounts to customers of ShopsRUs over web or mobile.
-It has sets of endpoints which are calculate discounts and crates invoices.
+It has sets of endpoints which are calculate discounts and creates invoices.

 Start:
 Clone project from https://github.com/multecipenguen/shopsrus.git